contagon/handbook/handbook/34-finances-and-audits.md

 Church leaders teach members the principles of tithes and other offerings and encourage members to live these principles.
 People who are not members of the Church may also make contributions.
 However, only members of the Church may pay tithing.

 Members are encouraged to make their contributions online where possible (see [donations.ChurchofJesusChrist.org](https://donations.churchofjesuschrist.org)).
 Members may also give their contributions and a completed Tithing and Other Offerings form to the bishop or one of his counselors (see [34.5.2](34-finances-and-audits.md#3452-receiving-tithing-and-other-offerings)).
+If members use a check, it should be payable to The Church of Jesus Christ of Latter-day Saints.

 ### 34.3.1 Tithing